getreplybox/wordpress-plugin/readme.txt

 A simple, honest comment system which works everywhere.
 No ads, no dodgy affiliate links, no fluff.

+== Description ==

+**ReplyBox is currently in closed BETA.
+Want to try it out?
+[Sign up](https://getreplybox.com/) for an invite.**

+[ReplyBox](https://getreplybox.com/) is a simple, honest comment system which works everywhere.
+No ads, no dodgy affiliate links, no fluff.

+The ReplyBox WordPress plugin lets site owners easily add ReplyBox to their sites, replacing the default WordPress comment system.

+= Features =

+* Send your existing WordPress comments to ReplyBox
+* Syncs new comments to WordPress
+* Does not impact your site's performance
+* SEO friendly
+* Automatic spam filtering, powered by Akismet
+* Email notifications for newly posted comments

 == Changelog ==

 = 0.1 =